-Below I have written a small example using Parallel.ForEachAsync
+Below is a small example on how to use Parallel.ForEachAsync

 :